 BioNatura Ltd.

 BioNatura Ltd. produces plant-based cosmetic products made from ethically sourced ingredients.
 The company targets environmentally conscious consumers who value transparency and sustainability.
-Following a detailed market research campaign, BioNatura adjusted several elements of its marketing mix, including packaging, pricing, and distribution strategy, to better appeal to Gen Z consumers.
+Following market research, BioNatura adjusted several elements of its marketing mix, including packaging, pricing, and distribution strategy, to better appeal to Gen Z consumers.

 To track financial performance and inform its next marketing plan, the finance department has compiled partial data for the end of Q2 2024.
 A new intern has been asked to complete the statement of financial position shown in Figure 1.